 The securitisation theory was applied in the 1990s by security study theorists (Buzan et al., 1998) from the Copenhagen School.
 This theory redefined the conceptual framework in security studies dealing with state and military organisations.
 This theory deals with the problems, distribution and disappearance of people (Richnovska, 2014).

-Figure 1
+The theoretical framework presented in Figure 1 illustrates the process of securitisation, as outlined by Baykara-Krumme (2010).
+This framework, drawing from securitisation theory, shows how an issue becomes a matter of national security through labelling and political discourse.
+According to the author, the securitisation process involves framing an issue in a way that elevates it beyond political debate to something that requires urgent action, as demonstrated in the theoretical framework in Figure 1

-The Process of Securitisation Source: (Krumme, 2010)
+The Process of Securitisation Source: (Baykara-Krumme, 2010)